The staff is comprised of a variety of skilled professionals with diverse medical, clinical and therapeutic backgrounds and specialties.

 Brian Esparza, MD

-Dr. Brian Esparza attended Medical School and completed his residency at the University of Washington.
-He is board-certified in Psychiatry, Addiction Medicine, and Medical Review Officer in substance abuse professional.
-Dr. Esparza has 20 years of Inpatient experience and is dedicated to evidence-based dual diagnosis treatment.
+Dr. Brian Esparza attended Medical School and completed his residency at University of Washington.
+He is board board certified in psychiatry, addiction medicine, as a medical review officer and as a substance abuse professional.
+Dr. Esparza has 20 years of Inpatient experience and is dedicated to evidence based dual diagnosis treatment.

 Orlando R. Ortiz, MD